Career and College Promise (CCP)

 Information for Parents of Students Attending North Carolina Community Colleges

 The application process varies and depends upon how the community college partner chooses to receive applications.
-Some may require a paper application while others may require an online application through CFNC.org.
+Some may require a paper application while others may require an online application through the College Foundation of North Carolina (CFNC).
 Students should see their high school guidance counselor to learn how to apply for CCP.

 No, except for some non-credit courses taken on a self-supporting basis, including safe driving courses.

 There is no maximum number of college credits that a CCP student can take.
 However, students must complete the entire CCP pathway before pursuing additional courses.
 All CCP participants must maintain eligibility status.

 Are local colleges permitted to let high school students take a course outside the pathway concurrently with their pathway-completing course?

 No, students must complete their pathway before taking additional courses.

 All curriculum courses taken by CCP students at community colleges in accordance with in G.S.
 115D-20(4) are tuition-waived except courses offered on a self-supporting basis (This applies to fall, spring and summer semesters).

 All community college courses included on the Comprehensive Articulation Agreement (CAA) PDF will receive weighted credit in accordance with North Carolina Department of Public Instruction (NCDPI) policy GCS-L-004.
 Career Technical Education (CTE) and other courses not included in the CAA are not eligible for weighted credit.

 Are there any community college courses that DPI will allow to count toward high school core course graduation requirements?